anlmdk/Stack-Mouth/README.md

 This game clone created for **Midpoly Games.**

-I used version 2020.1.15f in this project.
+I used unity version 2020.1.15f in this project.